Haysto Logo

 In our guide to self-employed mortgages we’ll outline for you all the steps you need to take to boost your chances of getting a mortgage when self-employed, what mortgage lenders will look for and where you can find help.

-Why is getting a mortgage more difficult when you’re self-employed?
+Is getting a mortgage more difficult when you’re self-employed?

 If you’re self-employed, your annual income can fluctuate from one year to the next, making it more difficult to prove to a lender that you can afford your mortgage repayments.
 So, when you apply for a mortgage, a lender will have different eligibility requirements they’ll want you to meet.